ClickHouse/ClickHouse/docs/en/sql-reference/functions/type-conversion-functions.md

 - `expr` — Expression returning a number or a string representation of a number.
 [Expression](../syntax.md/#syntax-expressions).

-Supported types:
+Supported arguments:
-- (U)Int8/16/32/64/128/256
-- Float*
+- Values of type (U)Int8/16/32/64/128/256.
+- Values of type Float32/64.
-- String representations of (U)Int8/16/32/128/256
+- String representations of (U)Int8/16/32/128/256.

-Unsupported types:
+Unsupported arguments:
-- Float values `NaN` and `Inf` throw an exception.
+- String representations of Float32/64 values, including `NaN` and `Inf`.
-- String representations of binary and hexadecimal values, e.g. `SELECT toInt128('0xc0fe');`
+- String representations of binary and hexadecimal values, e.g. `SELECT toInt128('0xc0fe');`.

 :::note
 If the input value cannot be represented within the bounds of [Int128](../data-types/int-uint.md), the result over or under flows.
 This is not considered an error.
 :::

 **Returned value**